mtrivs/MergeHelper/README.md

 # MergeHelper
-MergeHelper is a bash helper script that uses the [binmerge](https://github.com/putnam/binmerge) Python script by [@Putnam](https://github.com/putnam) to batch convert multi-track BIN files to a single BIN/CUE pair.
+MergeHelper is a helper script that uses the [binmerge](https://github.com/putnam/binmerge) Python script by [@Putnam](https://github.com/putnam) to batch convert multi-track BIN files to a single BIN/CUE pair.
 This is commonly needed for PSX disc images with multiple tracks and works great for ReDump sets, but can be used in other applications where a single BIN/CUE pair is desired.

+MergeHelper is now available in two versions:
+1. **Bash Script (`mergehelper.sh`)**: Ideal for Linux/macOS users.
+2. **Python Script (`mergehelper.py`)**: A cross-platform version that works on Windows, Linux, and macOS.

 Combining multiple bin files is often necessary for PlayStation (PSX) games due to the use of Compact Disc Digital Audio (CDDA) for audio tracks.
 Each audio track is typically stored as a separate audio track alongside the main data track to ensure proper synchronization with gameplay.
 Game data may also be split across multiple tracks for distribution, either due to size limitations or organizational considerations.
 When a disk containing multiple tracks is ripped, each track becomes a separate BIN file.
 Merging these files into a single BIN/CUE pair simplifies management and usage.
 For emulation or preservation purposes, a unified representation ensures accuracy and compatibility across platforms.
 MergeHelper streamlines this process, facilitating the management and utilization of PSX disc images for various applications.

 ## Features
 - Detects sub-folders containing more than one BIN file and merges them into a single BIN/CUE pair.
 - Supports spaces and special characters in folder and file names.
 - Moves original BIN/CUE files to a new 'orig' folder before performing the merge operation.
-- Error handling to stop/revert processing upon errors (see [Safety Considerations](#safety) below)
+- Error handling to stop/revert processing upon errors (see [Safety Considerations](#safety) below).
-- Colorized terminal.
+- Colorized terminal output and detailed logging options.
-- (optional) Removes original files after a successful merge, leaving only the combined BIN/CUE files.
-- (optional) Logs all output to file.
+- **Python Version Only**: Cross-platform compatibility.

 ## Installation
 To use MergeHelper, follow these steps:

+### Bash Script Version
 1. Clone the MergeHelper repository to your local machine.
 2. Ensure Python3 and wget are installed on your system.
 3. Make the MergeHelper script executable using the following command: